 Source: A Mindful Practice Newsletter, June 2019

-From 17-20 November 2019 Ronald Epstein and Mick Krasner will teach the workshop “Mindfulness in Medical Practice” at CvM in Amsterdam.
+Ronald Epstein and his colleague dr. Mick Krasner host the workshop “Mindfulness in Medical Practice” organized by Centrum voor Mindfulness.